cnorling/notepad/README.md

 # ABOUT NOTEPAD

-This is a markdown notepad for online articles and resources I like
+This is a markdown notepad for online articles and resources I like.
+I usually write down things that are profound that I've gotten a lot of value out of

 # kubernetes